 Sport hunting and the noise, fear, and predation associated with it causes great stress to all animals.
-It hampers their ability to find and store enough food to sustain them through the winter.
+It hampers their ability to find and store enough d to sustain them through the winter.
 Moreover, hunting has profound effects on animals such as wolves who have tight-knit family units and mate for life.
 Finally, many farm and companion animals are wounded and killed by hunters, especially intoxicated ones.

 Some wildlife agencies set hunting seasons on some animals during the time that they give birth to and nurse their offspring.
-As a result, mothers are often killed while searching for food for their young.
+As a result, mothers are often killed while searching for d for their young.
 The defenseless children then die of starvation or are killed by predators.

 Types of Weapons Used by Hunters

 - Bows and arrows

 For every animal a hunter kills and recovers, he wounds at least two others who die slowly and painfully from blood loss, infection, or starvation.

 Hunting is an inherently unfair “sport.”
 While the hunter has a powerful weapon at his disposal, the animal is unarmed and helpless.
 Moreover, the vast majority of hunters kill not for d but as recreation.
 Most target species, squirrels and raccoons for instance, provide little sustenance.
 Additionally, when the costs of acquiring license fees, equipment, transportation and the like are considered, hunting expenses generally outweigh the money that it might save.